PEERINGTestbed/client/utils/reverse-traceroute/README.md

 We also need to source-route packets from the Reverse Traceroute container to use PEERING as an upstream.
-We create a specific routing table for each mux, and add a default route pointing to the mux's IP address on the OpenVPN tunnel.
-For example, `uw01` has `id` 10, so uses `tap10` as the OpenVPN tunnel and `100.(64+10).128.1` on its end of the OpenVPN tunnel.
-Packets are routed to this specific routing table according to the source IP assress of Docker container.
+We create a specific routing table for each mux (the table number is given by `50` plus the mux `id`), and add a default route pointing to the mux's IP address on the OpenVPN tunnel.
+For example, `uw01` has `id` 10, so uses `tap10` as the OpenVPN tunnel, `100.(64+10).128.1` on its end of the OpenVPN tunnel, and table `60`.
+Packets are routed to a mux's specific routing table according to the source IP address of the Docker container.
 We configure this in the `setup_source_routing` function.

 ## Make announcements